by International Certification and Educational Accreditation Foundation |

 B. range of echo signal frequencies that can be processed without distortion

-C. speed with which the receiver recovers following the excitation pulse to the transducer
+C. speed with which the receiver recovers following the excitation pulse to the

 D. depth range in tissue over which moving echoes can be received